Ontario SPCA and Humane Society urges caution to keep pets safe in cold weather

 For instructions on how to build the perfect doghouse for your dog, see the Ontario SPCA and Humane Society’s Ideal Doghouse plans at ontariospca.ca/doghouse

 Check your pet’s water frequently to ensure it’s not frozen and use a tip-resistant plastic or ceramic bowl.
 There are also heated and/or insulated bowls available that prevent water from freezing.

 “If it’s too cold for you to go outside, it’s too cold for your pet!
-Winter’s chill affects animals, just like it affects people,” says Jennifer Bluhm, Acting Chief, Animal Protection, Ontario SPCA and Humane Society.
+Winter’s chill affects animals, just like it affects people,” says Jennifer Bluhm, Acting Chief, Community Outreach Services, Ontario SPCA and Humane Society.
 “Exposure to harsh conditions can cause serious illness or death to animals, particularly during periods of freezing rain and rapid temperature fluctuations.”

 For more winter pet safety tips, visit ontariospca.ca

 To report an animal in distress, call 1-833-9ANIMAL (1-833-926-4625).